bcharlier/HMMA238/Python-modules/tp.md

 ### The Module Search Path

 When a module named `spam` is imported, the interpreter first searches for a built-in module with that name.
-If not found, it then searches for a file named `spam.py` in a list of directories given by the variable `sys.path`. `sys.path` is initialized from these locations:
+If not found, it then searches for a file named `spam.py` in a list of directories given by the variable `sys.path`.
+The variable `sys.path` is initialized from these locations:

 - The directory containing the input script (or the current directory when no file is specified).